EricZinda/Perplexity/backlog.md

             - Let's start again
             - could we reorder?
             - I don't want X
+        - table for two please
+            - also: table for two, please
+            - only generate _for_x_cause, unclear what that means
+            - Theory: suspect this might fix it: https://delphinqa.ling.washington.edu/t/hi-table-for-2-please-missing-parse-with-discourse-greet-and-please-a/1017/4
+            - Need to try the daily grammar
         - could I sit down?
         - we want to sit at a table
         - support "can we be seated?"